grafana/grafana/docs/sources/alerting/unified-alerting/silences.md

 Silences do not prevent alert rules from being evaluated.
 They also do not stop alert instances being shown in the user interface.
 Silences only prevent notifications from being created.

 > **Note:** Currently the Alertmanager configuration is shared across organisations.
-Therefore users are adviced to use the new Grafana 8 Alerts only if they have one organisation otherwise silences will be visible by all organizations.
+Therefore users are advised to use the new Grafana 8 Alerts only if they have one organisation otherwise silences will be visible by all organizations.

 ## Add a silence